chtimi59/yass/README.md

 # yass
-Yet-Another-SlideShow, an open source digital signage solution
+Yet-Another-SlideShow, an open source solution for digital signage

 ![alt tag](https://raw.githubusercontent.com/chtimi59/yass/master/docs/admin1.png)
 ![alt tag](https://raw.githubusercontent.com/chtimi59/yass/master/docs/admin2.png)

 # Features
+- full versatile html5 slides (hence support images, videos, HTML5 animations, etc...)
+- admin interface
+- really simple to use: just drag'n drop your medias in the admin interface
 - no installation needed (except the server), clients should only display a webpage
 - supports multiples display's clients
-- full html5 slides (hence support images, videos, HTML5 animations, etc...)
-- admin interface

 # Motivation
-- First I want to make it very simple and free to use and share!
+- I want to make it very simple and free to use and share!
 - I want to have a versatile slideslow, so here slides are actually html pages

 # Limitation